Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 1. Synder automatically creates a Clearing Account in your Chart of Accounts in QuickBooks where it stores all the details from your Shopify orders.

-1. In addition, Synder can import historical data from your Shopify account, (if you need it) and supports a multi-currency function, which automatically converts the money you receive to your home currency.
+5. In addition, Synder can import historical data from your Shopify account (if you need it), and supports the multicurrency function, which automatically converts the money you receive to your home currency.

 How to connect Shopify to Synder Books

-One of the options is to connect your Shopify account directly to Synder Books so you’ll have all the information from all your sources in one place without any additional software.
+You can connect your Shopify account directly to Synder Books so you’ll have all the information from all your sources in one place without any additional accounting software.
 The details about your sales will go to Synder and stay there, ready to be accounted for.

 Synder Books also provides its users with detailed reports about your business performance through P&L reports and balance sheets.